Table of Contents

 Just east of Mammoth Hot Springs, the North Grand Loop Road crosses the Gardiner River.
 We take a moment to stop at Sheepeater Canyon Bridge.
 It was breathtaking.
 You can hear the rushing waters of the Gardiner River as it makes its way to join the Yellowstone River.

-Constructed in 1915, the 925-foot-tall reinforced concrete arch spans Sheepeater Canyon.
-The Gardner River carved a small, deep valley that lay 70 feet below the surface.
-The Sheepeater Indians were a local Shoshone tribe band, and their name was given to the famous Warren Truss design bridge.
-It is listed on the National Register of Historic Places.
+Built in 1915, this 925-foot-tall reinforced concrete arch spans Sheepeater Canyon.
+The Gardner River carved a narrow, deep valley about 70 feet below the bridge.
+The bridge’s name honors the Sheepeater Indians, a local Shoshone band, and it features the famous Warren Truss design.
+Today, the bridge is listed on the National Register of Historic Places.

 Spectacular Undine Falls on the North Grand Loop Road

-The falls are located 4-miles outside Mammoth Hot Springs.
-There is a pullout off the north Grand Loop Road, where you can stop to view the falls.
-Lava Creek forms Undine Falls (pronounced UNdeen), which plunges over a 30-foot drop into a deep pool below after flowing down a succession of steep cascades.
+The falls are located about 4 miles outside Mammoth Hot Springs.
+There’s a convenient pullout off the North Grand Loop Road, where visitors can stop to take in the view.
+Lava Creek forms Undine Falls (pronounced UN-deen), which plunges 30 feet into a deep pool below after cascading over a series of steep rock tiers.

 Lunch at Lava Creek Picnic Area on the North Grand Loop Road